NouraMushi/Image_Generation/README.md

 This project combines advanced machine learning techniques to facilitate image captioning, translation, and image generation.
 It aims to provide an intuitive interface for users to interact with these technologies, promoting accessibility and creativity in the realm of visual content.

 **Access the Project**:
-- Click on the following link to access the running Gradio interface: [Access the Project](#)
+- Click on the following link to access the running Gradio interface: [Access the Project](https://huggingface.co/spaces/1Noura/ImageGeneration)
+- Click on the following link to access the code with examples : [Access the Code](https://colab.research.google.com/drive/1kOyAqWbp5PnRfWbm7TTc0MqxxjhhE1sq#scrollTo=vsDIQIjc4oTi)

 ## 🎥 Explainer Video